Hotmoka/hotmoka/tutorial/Takamaka.md

   then the latter is annotated as `@Payable` as well; an identical rule holds for `@RedPayable`;
 9. a method or constructor is not annotated with both `@Payable` and `@RedPayable`;
+10. the `@Payable` annotation is only applied to constructors or instance methods of a `io.takamaka.code.lang.Contract`;
-10. the `@RedPayable` annotation is only applied to constructors or instance methods of a `io.takamaka.code.lang.RedGreenContract`;
+11. the `@RedPayable` annotation is only applied to constructors or instance methods of a `io.takamaka.code.lang.RedGreenContract`;
-11. classes that extend `io.takamaka.code.lang.Storage` have instance non-transient fields whose type is primitive (`char`, `byte`, `short`, `int`, `long`, `float`, `double` or `boolean`), or is a class that extends `io.takamaka.code.lang.Storage`,
+12. classes that extend `io.takamaka.code.lang.Storage` have instance non-transient fields whose type is primitive (`char`, `byte`, `short`, `int`, `long`, `float`, `double` or `boolean`), or is a class that extends `io.takamaka.code.lang.Storage`,